tuobangli/E1/README.md

-resent an email for RA
+resent an email to Raulet